 Saturn V Straw Rocket

 Build your own model rocket.
-Includes templates, nice photos and lesson plans.
-For younger students.
+Includes templates, nice photos, and lesson plans.
+For younger students at NASA’s Johnson Space Center.

 Build a Bubble-Powered Rocket